jcundill/streeto/README.md

 ```dtd
 mvn install
 ```
 To build the installer package for the current platform.
+Note we use Java `jpackage` tool to build the installers, this needs external tool support installing on the system for the platform you are building on, see [Packaging Pre-Reqs](https://docs.oracle.com/en/java/javase/17/jpackage/packaging-overview.html) on the Oracle site for details

 Application Icon